Gruntrexpewrus/TradersPlayground/README.md

 ![Image1](_images/bullvsbear.webp)

 ## Usage
 Navigate to the cloned directory and explore various scripts and Jupyter Notebooks for implementing and testing trading strategies.
+1. Clone the repository,
+2. Run the setup script to create a virtual environment and install dependencies running the ``setup.sh`` (see inside if using Windows).

 ## Features
 - Implementations of trading strategies from books and research.